-At least 80% of people will report back and neck pain at some point in their lifetime.
+Neck and back pain will be reported by at least 80% of people at some point in their lifetime.
 It can come from being too active.
 But what’s more surprising to many is that it can also result from being too still.

 While neck and back pain is not visible to an outsider, the effects can be debilitating for the sufferer and have a significant impact on their quality of life.

-At Macquarie Street Physiotherapy, we have a deep understanding of the complexity of the problem and the resulting impact on your life and offer leading-edge back and neck pain treatment.
+At Macquarie Street Physiotherapy, we have a deep understanding of the complexity of neck and back pain and the resulting impact on your life.
+We offer leading-edge back and neck pain treatment.

 Sydney professionals, residents and visitors alike can take advantage of our conveniently located practice in the heart of the CBD.

 Neck and Back Pain Treatment – incorporating new with tried and true

 Advances in the field of neck and back pain are constantly made, and we draw upon our extensive experience to apply and improve upon the treatments we offer.
 Despite decades of experience, we are never complacent about our skills and knowledge.

 Our team of physiotherapists regularly attend continuing professional educational training courses and conferences.
 We aim to stay abreast of the latest neck and back pain treatment techniques with which we can benefit our clients.

 Getting to the Source of Neck and Back Pain